 In this post, you find out how DNSSEC and DANE cooperate, and learn how to set up DANE TLSA DNS records.

-DNSSEC (Domain Name System Security Extensions)
+DNSSEC (DNS Security Extensions)

 The domain name system (DNS) is the phone book of the Internet: it tells computers where to send and retrieve information.
 Unfortunately, it also accepts any address given to it, no questions asked.